-7. Large-volume sampling of climatic intervals and tracers of high interest: Rare isotopes, ultraspecies, micro-particles, biological materials, and other measurements that have not yet been fully exploited in ice core research offer new opportunities for discovery if large volumes of ice are made available.
-Examples include C of CH4 to trace methane hydrate destabilization during past warming events (Petrenko et al., 2017, nano-diamonds, He, and micrometeorites as tracers of extraterrestrial impacts, and C of CO as a tracer for atmospheric oxidizing capacity or past cosmic ray flux (depending on site characteristics).
+7. Large-volume sampling of climatic intervals and tracers of high interest: Rare isotopes, ultramicro-particles, species, biological materials, and other measurements that have not yet been fully exploited in ice core research offer new opportunities for discovery if large volumes of ice are made available.
+Examples include C of CH4 to trace methane hydrate destabilization during past warming events (Petrenko et al., 2017), nano-diamonds, He, and micrometeorites as tracers of extraterrestrial impacts, and C of CO as a tracer for atmospheric oxidizing capacity or past cosmic ray flux (depending on site characteristics).
 In the case of traditional drill sites, multiple cores or replicate coring technology are needed to obtain larger sample sizes, and in situ melting has been suggested (but not yet successfully used) as a means of sampling large volumes of air from deep ice core sites.
+A large-volume ice coring effort was recently conducted at the Law Dome DE-08 site in East Antarctica, and promising future sites include Dome C in Antarctica and Das 2 in Greenland.

-Blue ice areas such as Taylor Glacier and Allan Hills currently provide the best opportunities for rapid collection of large samples of ancient ice with relatively light logistics (e.g., Buizert et al., 2014).
+Blue ice areas such as Taylor Glacier and Allan Hills currently provide the best opportunities for rapid collection of large samples of ancient ice without a heavy logistics burden (e.g., Buizert et al., 2014).
 Ice sections ranging in age from Early Holocene to 1 M-year have already been clearly identified at these sites (e.g., Higgins et al., 2015; Korotkikh et al., 2011) and are ready for access/sampling by future projects.
 Continued studies at these sites that would provide more detailed and complete age maps of the desired outcropping ice areas.

 Depending on the site and scientific target, a range of ice drilling and sampling tools may be appropriate.
-The Blue Ice Drill, Eclipse Drill, Foro

-400 drill, 4" drill, hand augers, and chainsaws have all been successfully used.
+The Blue Ice Drill, Eclipse Drill, Foro 400 drill, 4" drill, hand augers, and chainsaws have all been successfully used.
 Continuing to maintain the capability to explore and utilize the ice at these sites is desired.

-Scientists have drilled a large-volume ice core on the Taylor Glacier ablation zone, Antarctica.
+Caption: A large-volume ice core drilled on the Taylor Glacier ablation zone, Antarctica.
 Bubbles in the ice at the site contain evidence of ancient atmospheric composition.
 The Blue Ice Drill is an easily-transportable drill capable of retrieving quality firn cores of approximately 9.5 inches in diameter as well as quality solid ice cores of the same diameter up to 70 meters below the firn-ice transition.
 Photo credit: Jeff Severinghaus.